vperrinfr/Bob_mini-tasks/README.md

 # 🤖 Bob AI Assistant - Testing Repository

 This repository contains a **Mini Tasks application** designed to test and showcase Bob's capabilities as an AI coding assistant.
+Bob from **IBM** is your AI software development partner that understands your intent, repo, and security standards.

+More details about Bob : https://www.ibm.com/products/bob

 ## 🎯 Purpose